sivanhavkin/Entelgia/README.md

 This ensures the project remains open, permissive, and compatible with the broader open‑source ecosystem, encouraging research, experimentation, and collaboration.

 For the complete legal terms, see the `LICENSE` file included in this repository.

 ---

-### Ethical Position

-While the MIT License permits broad use, Entelgia was created as a **research‑oriented, human‑centered system** exploring reflective dialogue, moral self‑regulation, and internal cognitive structure.

-The original creator, **Sivan Havkin**, does not endorse and is not responsible for applications that:

-* Intentionally cause harm to human beings or other living creatures
-* Enable coercion, manipulation, or exploitation
-* Promote violence, hatred, or dehumanization
-* Contradict the philosophical intent of the project

-This statement expresses the ethical stance of the author but does not modify the legal permissions granted by the MIT License.

----